 ‘Living your best life’ consistently is not possible without a strategy to get you there.
 The Blueprint Way is a long-term, holistic and harmonizing strategy that helps you achieve just that.

 “Vanetta was so open and easy to talk to.
 Her holistic approach made tackling my issues so much easier.
 I am, quite literally, a different person.
 I loved my therapy with Vanetta.
 I’ll miss working with her but I’m positive about the future!
 She’s a wonderful counsellor”

 As an Emotional Wealth Strategist, I suitably blend my counselling, coaching and change management approaches to help women like you:

 The short answer is ‘no, yes and yes’.
 Find out more about the different approaches below:

-(Psycho)Therapists are trained at Postgraduate Level and above and can diagnose mental illnesses – two things I don’t.
-They will also often be able to accept payments through your insurance.
+(Psycho)Therapists diagnose and treat mental illnesses, as well as provide long-term therapy (more than 6 months).
+They will also often be able to accept payments through your health insurance.

 Otherwise, counselling will work well for you.

 Counsellors provide short-term therapy (up to 6 months) and focus more on present issues.

 Counselling, aka talking therapy, offers guidance to clients with diverse mental health challenges using various therapeutic modalities and a holistic approach to mental well-being.